Cathy Ross (missiologist): Biography

 Born in New Zealand, Ross graduated from the University of Auckland in 1983.
 She worked for a time as a teacher of French and German.
 In 1991, she went to the Democratic Republic of the Congo (then known as Zaire), as a mission partner with the New Zealand Church Mission Society.
 She also served in Uganda and Rwanda.

 In the late 1990s, she studied at the Melbourne College of Divinity, where she completed a Bachelor of Divinity degree in 1998.
 She earned a Ph.D. from the University of Auckland in 2004.
-She has taught at the Bible College of New Zealand.
+She taught at the Bible College of New Zealand, now Laidlaw College.

 Ross moved to England to work with the Church Mission Society in 2005.
 She was the head for CMS's mission exchange and the scholarship program.
 She also held an appointment as Tutor of Contextual Theology at Ripon College Cuddesdon.

 In August 2008, Ross became the general secretary of the International Association of Mission Studies.
 She led the organisation for eight years, stepping down in 2016.

 She was installed as canon theologian at Leicester Cathedral in 2018.
 In May 2019, Ross was selected to lead Church Mission Society's Pioneer Mission Leadership Training programme in Oxford.